-- which occupies most of the view looking westwards, experienced as walkers drop westwards into the valley, over a distance of around 1km. - 2.29 Other PRoWs run along or close to the eastern and western boundaries of the site, along the stream valleys, and around the Ring and Bailey to the north. - 2.30 These PRoW are evidently very well used by the local community as are the edges of the fields to the east, as was noted on site through the presence of people and evident wear on the ground. - 2.31 Road users in the area are primarily concentrated along the B4098 to the east of the site from where ground level views would be curtailed by properties and rising ground, and Meriden Road to the north-west, where open views across the site are available, partly screened by hedges or banks in places, but open near Park House farm, where there is a parkland railing forming the boundary, and open views.
-Green End Road is also well used and allows open views across the site from gateways and gaps in hedgerows. - 2.32 Although the M6 runs along the southern boundary of the site, due to the wooded embankments and mature vegetation there is limited visibility beyond the motorway corridor (potential for views when vegetation is not in leaf). - 2.33 A selection of views to the site are illustrated below, taken during my site visit in October 2024:
+- 2.30 The Coventry Way PRoW (M298/1) (which appeared to be well used when seen on site) runs past the south eastern corner of the site in the north east up to the B4098.
+It enables clear panoramic views of the site which occupies most of the view looking westwards, experienced as walkers drop westwards into the valley, through land which forms what may be described as a natural amphitheatre, over a distance of around 1km. - 2.31 Other PRoWs run along or close to the eastern boundaries (M294a/1), and through the western area of the site (M294/1), along the stream valleys for the Bourne Brook and its tributary, and around the Ring and Bailey Scheduled Monument to the north, where additional paths are facilitated beyond those formally mapped. - 2.32 These PRoW are evidently very well used by the local community as are additional informal paths along the edges of the fields to the east (south west of Coventry Road), as was noted on site through the presence of people and evident wear on the ground. - 2.33 Road users in the area are primarily concentrated along the B4098 Coventry Road to the east of the site, from where ground level views (but not the more elevated upstairs views) would mainly be curtailed by properties and rising ground. - 2.34 Meriden Road to the north-west is also busy, from where open views across the site are available, partly screened by hedges or banks in places, but open near Park House farm, where there is a parkland railing forming the boundary, and facilitating an open view. - 2.35 Green End Road is also well used and allows open views across the site from gateways and gaps in hedgerows, for example west of Fillongley Mount and south west of Manor House Farm. - 2.36 Although the M6 runs along the southern boundary of the site, due to the wooded embankments and mature vegetation (including a belt of coniferous trees to the north of Moat House Farm) there is limited visibility beyond the motorway corridor.
+Views of properties to the south of the motorway can be seen from the site and PRoW around it, suggesting that these properties will experience views of the site. - 2.37 From over 2km the north of the site, elevated land at Tipper's Hill enables longer distance elevated views of the site within its wider landscape context.
+The domed hill of the site is clearly seen as a landscape backdrop beyond the village of Fillongley, which is situated on lower ground to the north of it.
+See photograph below.
+Visibility is indicated from Tipper's Hill, as shown on the ZTV [Appendix 9, CD9.3].